taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.get_aot_module_compute_graph`

-Get a precompiled compute graph from the AOt module. `definition.null_handle` is returned if the module does not have a kernel of the specified name.
+Retrieves a pre-compiled compute graph from the AOT module.
+Returns `definition.null_handle` if the module does not have a compute graph of the specified name.